Department of Physics

 PHYS 3397.
 Astronomy.
 3 Hours.

-A study is made of the solar system, sun, stars, and stellar systems, their motions, structure, energy sources and evolution, star clusters, interstellar matter, galaxies, and cosmology.
+Students study the solar system, sun, stars, and stellar systems, their motions, structure, energy sources and evolution, star clusters, interstellar matter, galaxies, and cosmology.
+The PHYS 3117 laboratory must be taken concurrently.

 Prerequisite: PHYS 3117 must be taken concurrently.